klmnden/azure-docs.tr-tr/articles/azure-cache-for-redis/cache-howto-manage-redis-cache-powershell.md

             When the Force parameter is provided, reset will be performed without any confirmation prompts.

         -PassThru
-            By default Reset-AzureRmRedisCache does not return any value.
-If the PassThru parameter is provided then Reset-AzureRmRedisCache returns a boolean value indicating the success of the operation.
+            By default Reset-AzRedisCache does not return any value.
+If the PassThru parameter is provided then Reset-AzRedisCache returns a boolean value indicating the success of the operation.

         <CommonParameters>
             This cmdlet supports the common parameters: Verbose, Debug,